riotshield/PopcornTimeTV/README.md

 #PopcornTime TV
 [![Build Status](https://travis-ci.org/PopcornTimeTV/PopcornTimeTV.svg?branch=master)](https://travis-ci.org/PopcornTimeTV/PopcornTimeTV)

+**NOTE: You must build the project with Xcode 7.
+Swift 3 and Xcode 8 support will be available when iOS 10 launched in the fall.**

 An Apple TV 4 application to torrent movies and tv shows for streaming.
 A simple and easy to use application based on TVML to bring the native desktop PopcornTime experience to Apple TV.